dillonHe/EasyEDA-Documents/Tutorial/SchematicLibs.md

 # Creating the Schematic Libs

-Using **Symbol Wizard** and **Group/Ungroup...** are a quick way to create schematic symbols but they are placed directly into the schematic that they are built in.
+Using **Symbol Wizard** and **Group/Ungroup...** is a quick way to create schematic symbols but they are placed directly into the schematic that they are built in.
 It is possible to reuse them by copying them (`CTRL+C` hotkeys) from the schematic they were created in and then cross-document-pasting them (`CTRL+SHIFT+V` hotkeys) into a different schematic but this quickly gets messy if you need to copy symbols that were created in several different schematics.
 OK, you could keep copying new symbols into a dedicated “symbol library” schematic sheet to save searching for them but EasyEDA offers you an easier way to create and manage your symbols in a library.

 Start a new Schematic Lib as shown below or by doing: